Olivar Asselin: Biography

-During the Spanish–American War, he undertook a first brief military participation, from 1898 to 1899.
-Demobilized in 1899, he moved to Montreal and contributed to various papers, including Les Débats.
+He volunteered late enough in 1898 during the Spanish–American War to never have deployed to a combat zone.
+Then he was Demobilized in 1899, when he moved to Montreal and contributed to various papers, including Les Débats.

 On August 3, 1902, he married Alice Le Bouthillier.

 From 1901 to 1903, he was secretary to Minister of Colonization Lomer Gouin.
 He stood as a nationalist candidate in Terrebonne during the 1904 election, then in Saint-James during the 1911 election.

 In 1907, after a session of the Legislative Assembly of Quebec had ended, he came down from the press gallery to confront Louis-Alexandre Taschereau, Minister of The Public Works, and future Premier of Quebec, on the Assembly floor.
 He was upset over an allegation the Minister supposedly made about him during the session, implicating him in an affair over a false telegram.
 Asselin told him it was false, but Taschereau refused to admit he made such an allegation.
 Asselin slapped him in the face, earning him a stay in jail.
 The imprisonment was notably criticized by Henri Bourassa.

 From 1902 to 1910, he worked closely with Henri Bourassa and collaborated with him in the founding of Le Devoir in 1910.
 He was President of the Saint-Jean-Baptiste Society of Montreal from 1913 to 1914.
 A nationalist militant, he set up the Ligue nationaliste in March 1903 and launched the newspaper Le Nationaliste a year later.
 It is during this time that he takes on him to defend the settlers right to cut trees and provide information to the Commission de la colonisation of 1904.
 In 1905, he began a campaign in favour of public compulsory education (it would become law under Premier Adélard Godbout in the 1940s).